nenadnikoloski5/Nenoum-Forum/README.md

-# Nenoum, a forum written in Laravel
+# Nenoum, a forum written in Laravel and MySQL

 <br>